Benefits of PBM

 Scientific sources cited

-→ Confirms the preventive and energy-boosting effects of light on muscle cells. - De Marchi T. et al. (2017) – Effect of LED therapy on muscle fatigue and soreness – PubMed
+→ Confirms the preventive and energizing effects of light on muscle cells. - De Marchi T. et al. (2017) – Phototherapy for improvement of performance and exercise recovery: comparison of 3 commercially available devices – J Athl Train.
+PubMed · DOI

-→ Shows a reduction in muscle soreness and pain following red LED therapy. - Zhevago N.A., Samoilova K.A.
-(2006) – Effect of visible light on whole-body physiology – PubMed
+→ Shows a reduction in muscle soreness and markers of muscle damage following light exposure. - Zhevago N.A., Samoilova K.A.
+(2006) – Pro- and anti-inflammatory cytokine levels in human peripheral blood following transcutaneous and direct irradiation with polychromatic visible and infrared light – Photomed Laser Surg.
+PubMed · DOI

-→ Examines the systemic effects of light on performance and overall metabolism.
+→ Examines the systemic effects of light on circulating inflammatory markers.

 See also